 Jacek Kugler is the Elisabeth Helm Rosecrans Professor of International Relations in the Department of Politics and Policy, part of CGU’s Division of Politics and Economics.
 Through extensive publications on the causes and consequences of war, he has forged a reputation for innovative formal modeling and empirical analysis.
 His path-breaking work on political performance provides for the first time a comprehensive political measure to compare and assess the capacity of governments to implement goals regardless of regime type or economic development.
-His work on formal agent based models has wide application in Foreign Policy decision making.
+His contribution to Political demography disclosed the importance of mobilizing women to achieve economic success; his work on formal agent-based models has wide application in Foreign Policy decision-making.

 Kugler received his PhD from the University of Michigan and an MA and BA in political science from UCLA.
+Prior to his current appointment at Claremont Graduate University, he was a faculty member at Vanderbilt University and Boston University, a research scholar at Harvard University, and a project director at the Center for Political Studies at the University of Michigan.
+He was a visiting scholar at UCLA, the California Institute of Technology, and the Hatfield School of Policy.
 He is the former president of the International Studies Association (ISA) and the past president of the Peace Science Society.
-He has served as the co-editor of International Interactions.
-Prior to his current appointment at Claremont Graduate University, he was a faculty member at Vanderbilt University and Boston University and a research scholar at Harvard University, as well as project director at the Center for Political Studies, University of Michigan.
-He was a visiting scholar at UCLA, the California Institute of Technology, and the Hatfield School of Policy.
-He has also consulted for UNAIDS, IMF, the State Department, and a number of U.S. governmental agencies and private businesses.
+He served as the co-editor of International Interactions.
+He also consulted for UNAIDS, IMF, the State Department, and several U.S. governmental agencies and private businesses.

-Kugler has co-founded many organizations, including the Political Demography and Geography (PDG); and the Scientific Study of International Processes (SSIP) Sections at ISA; and the Conflict Process Section (CPS) at the American Political Science Association.
-Chairing each at the start.
-He co-founded with Ronald Tammen the TransResearch Consortium dedicated to student support, data collection and the systematic analysis of international politics.
-He also co-founded Decision Insights, the Setia Group and Senturion dedicated to the formal study of applied decision making.
+Kugler’s contributions to international relations are significant, having published over four hundred scientific contributions.
+He has co-founded several organizations, including the Political Demography and Geography (PDG); and the Scientific Study of International Processes (SSIP) Sections at the International Studies Association; and the Conflict Process Section (CPS) at the American Political Science Association.
+He co-founded the TransResearch Consortium, which is dedicated to student support, data collection, and the systematic analysis of international politics.

-The work that Kugler conducted has had big effect on the research in his fields.
-His latest work on nuclear deterrence questioned the deduction that large threats could induce stability and proposes a reconsideration of global structures to avert war; his work on power transition accounts for the peaceful relations among major powers during the Cold War, anticipated stability after the collapse of the Soviet Union, explains the process of integration and forecast the challenge generated by the upcoming rise of Asian.
-His work on political demography disclosed that political factors play a leading role in the decline of fertility, anticipated that most of the developed world would face declining populations, accounts for the demographic consequences of war and links demographic changes to development.
+Kugler’s research has made a significant impact on world politics.
+His latest work on nuclear deterrence challenges the notion that large threats induce stability and proposes a global nuclear oligarchy to prevent massive war.
+His work on power transition explains the peaceful relations among major powers during the Cold War, anticipates stability after the collapse of the Soviet Union, and assesses the challenges posed by the rise of Asia.
+His work on regional integration suggests a path to long-term international stability.
+His work on political demography reveals that political factors play a crucial role in the decline of fertility and account for declining populations in the developed world.
+His current work explores the implications of rapid demographic decline worldwide.

 Co-edited with Ronald L. Tammen.
 Performance of Nations.
 Lanham, MD: Rowman and Littlefield Publishers Inc., 2012.